 Self-disclosure is necessitated when a staff member identifies an actual or potential conflict of interest.
 To disclose an actual or potential conflict of interest, the staff member discusses the matter with his/her supervisor and completes the Conflict of Interest Disclosure and Authorization form.
 Failure to disclose an actual or potential conflict of interest may result in corrective action up to and including termination.
 In addition, supervisory personnel must not knowingly condone an actual or potential conflict of interest and are accountable for enforcing this policy by ensuring that information disclosed is handled in accordance with this policy.

 Staff members will certify annually that they have identified no actual or potential conflicts or that any such conflicts have been fully disclosed and authorized in accordance with this policy.
+Staff members will certify this on their performance summary form.

 Failure to disclose or resolve an actual or potential conflict of interest may result in corrective action up to and including termination of employment.